pygpc-polynomial-chaos/pygpc/doc/_build/html/_sources/auto_features/plot_julia_model.rst.txt

 <../../templates/MyModel_julia.py>`_).
 In particular, you can find an example model-file in
 :code:`.../templates/MyModel_julia.py` and the associated gPC run-file in :code:`.../templates/MyGPC_julia.py`.

-A detailed example is also shown in :ref:`Example: Lorenz system of differential equations (Julia)`.
+A detailed example is given in :ref:`Example: Lorenz system of differential equations (Julia)`.

 .. code-block:: python